 Witch hazel (Hamamelis virginiana) is a flowering shrub/tree which is common in North America and Japan.
-The witch hazel plant extract is derived from the leaves and bark of the shrub, and offers many benefits and uses especially for those seeking safe and natural treatments.
+The witch hazel plant extract is derived from the leaves and bark of the shrub, and offers many benefits and uses especially for those seeking natural first aid and topical treatments.

 Table Of Contents